kasir-barati/awesome-js-ts/src/event-loop/README.md

         A list.
       </li>
       <li>
-        A list, but conventionally, the following operations are used to operate on it, instead of using append, prepend, or remove.
+        Conventionally, the following operations are used to operate on it, instead of using append, prepend, or remove.
         <ul>
           <li>
             To <i>enqueue</i> in a queue is to append to it.